Our approach to maximising your impact

 The findings were striking.
 The most cost-effective interventions were about 50 times more effective than the median, 23 times more effective than the average, and nearly 10,000 times more impactful than the least effective options.

 The data also revealed a heavy-tailed distribution, aligning with the 80-20 rule (Pareto Principle)—i.e., implementing just the top 20% of interventions would do about 80% as much good as implementing all of them.
+Even accounting for potential measurement imperfections and with acknowledgement of the challenges of such analysis, the increased impact of choosing evidence-based interventions is conservatively estimated to be at least tenfold.

-It is surprising for most people to learn that solutions to the same problem can have drastically different success rates—sometimes by a factor of 10 to 100.
+It is surprising for most people to learn that solutions to the same problem can have drastically different success rates — sometimes by a factor of 10 to 100.
 By giving strategically to the most impactful solutions, you can make a much larger difference with your gifts.

 How to maximise the impact of your donations

-Depending on your starting point and where you currently donate, we believe you have the opportunity to maximise the impact of your donations by 10 to 100 times by giving to
+Depending on your starting point and where you currently donate, we believe you have the opportunity to maximise the impact of your donations by 10 to 100 times by giving to high-impact non-profits that run evidence-based and cost-effective programs in important but neglected cause areas.